OpenDSA/OpenDSA/RST/en/PL/Grammars2.rst

 RP 2 part 4
 -----------

-This problem again deals with an expression with multiple parse trees in a given grammar.
+This problem will help you discover ambiguities in grammars as well as convince yourself that a grammar is not ambiguous.

 .. avembed:: Exercises/PL/RP2part4.html ka